 Both are generic magical isekai anime where the isekai’d character starts off as overpowered.

-In Isekai Cheat Magician, two childhood friends end up transported in a fantasy world full of magical creatures.
+In Isekai Cheat Magician, two childhood friends end up transported to a fantasy world full of magical creatures.

 Upon their arrival, they are attacked by a beast.
 Luckily, a group of kind adventurers saves them and directs them to the Guild where they can get evaluated for their magical aptitude.
 The results are shocking—they both possess extraordinary powers that far surpass the standard mage!